New England Patriots vs. Houston Texans NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Texans stats and trends

-- So far this year Houston has two wins against the spread.
+- Thus far this season Houston has two wins against the spread.

-- This year, the Texans have just one against the spread win in three games as an underdog of 8.5 points or more.
+- The Texans have been underdogs by 8.5 points or more three times this year and covered the spread once.

-- Houston's games this season have gone over the point total two times in four opportunities (50%).
+- Houston's games this season have hit the over on two of four set point totals (50%).

-- When Houston scores more than 17.5 points, it is 2-0 against the spread and 1-1 overall.
+- Houston is 2-0 against the spread and 1-1 overall when the team scores more than 17.5 points.

-- The Texans have turned the ball over two more times (7 total) than the Patriots have forced a turnover (5) this season.
+- This year the Texans have turned the ball over seven times, two more than the Patriots' takeaways (5).

 Home and road insights